humphrmc/CS-251-Assignment-1/CS-251-FAQ.md

       experience programming Java in IntelliJ and/or Android Studio?</b>

       <p>Our course assumes that students are comfortable programming
-        in Java.
-If you don't have any Java programming background you might consider taking the course <a
-        href="https://www.udemy.com/java-tutorial/">Java for Complete
+        in Java at the level taught in CS 101.
+If you don't have any Java programming background you should not take this course since you do not have the prerequisites.
+If you simply need to brush up on your Java knowledge from CS 101 you might consider taking the course <a href="https://www.udemy.com/java-tutorial/">Java for Complete
         Beginners</a>.
       </p>